Radiotherapy

 Can I have the flu vaccine whilst having radiotherapy?

 You may be offered the flu vaccination.
 If you are just having radiotherapy on its own, it is fine for you to have the flu vaccine.
-Please speak to a radiographer if you have any questions.

 Can friends and family come with me?

-At this current time, we ask that friends and family DO NOT come into the department unless you require assistance.
+At this current time, we ask that friends and family do not come into the department unless you require assistance.
 This is to minimise your risk of COVID-19, and to help keep our staff safe.
-Please speak to a radiographer if you feel you need someone with you.

 Should I be shielding while I have my radiotherapy?

 We advise that all patients follow the current government guidelines for the COVID-19 pandemic.
 If you are in a high risk group, you will be informed via a letter from your consultant oncologist.
-Please speak to a radiographer if you have any questions or concerns.

 Will I have a scan or will this be postponed due to COVID-19?

 Follow up scans and procedures have continued to run throughout the COVID-19 pandemic.
 Our diagnostic radiographer colleagues are working tirelessly to ensure that patients are seen in a safe environment.
-Please speak to a radiographer if you have any questions or concerns.